 ABOUT US

 Campaign for Uyghurs (CFU) is a 501(c)(3) nonprofit organization founded in 2017 in response to the ongoing genocide of the Uyghur people by the Chinese Communist Party (CCP) in the Uyghur region (commonly known as the Xinjiang Uyghur Autonomous Region, China).
 Our mission is to counter this genocide by exposing the CCP’s atrocities, mobilizing global grassroots movements, building solidarity with other persecuted communities, and empowering the Uyghur diaspora to lead effective awareness campaigns that drive democratic change.
 CFU is also a founding member of the Uyghur Wellness Initiative (UWI), which creates a safe space for Uyghurs to come together during this crisis, fostering individual, family, and community well-being.
-Our efforts have been internationally recognized: CFU was awarded the World Democracy Courage Tribute in July 2021 and has been nominated for the Nobel Peace Prize in both 2022 and 2025.
+Our efforts have been internationally recognized: CFU was awarded the World Democracy Courage Tribute in July 2021, the National Endowment for Democracy’s Democracy Award in 2025, and it has been nominated for the Nobel Peace Prize in both 2022 and 2025.

 OUR HISTORY